scriptin/scriptin.github.io/_posts/2013-05-08-vagrant-chef-intro.md

 [Jekyll][] is a static blog-aware site generator written in [Ruby][].
 This blog is built on it.

-Jekyll is installed as a Ruby gem and Ruby itself will be installed on VM which is created by Vagrant because Vagrant and Chef require it to run, but there's bunch of other programs which Jekyll uses (e.g. Git) which are not included by default (or must be updated).
+Jekyll is installed as a Ruby gem and Ruby itself will be installed on VM which is created by Vagrant, because Vagrant and Chef require it to run, but there's bunch of other programs which Jekyll uses (e.g. Git) which are not included by default (or must be updated).
 Thankfully, there's a [build-essential](http://community.opscode.com/cookbooks/build-essential) cookbook which installs or updates these tools.
-Download this cookbook and extract it into derectory with cookbooks (`./chef/cookbooks/build-essential` in my example), and add a recipe:
+Download this cookbook and extract it into the directory with cookbooks (`./chef/cookbooks` in my example, so the cookbook must be in `./chef/cookbooks/build-essential`), and add a recipe:

 {% highlight ruby %}
 chef.add_recipe "build-essential"